The Basic Edition is based on the single-node architecture and separates computing from storage, providing a cost-effective database service.

 The following picture shows the architecture of the Basic Edition and High-availability Edition.

 The Basic Edition does not provide a slave node, so it has no performance decrease caused by real-time replication.
-In this aspect, the Basic Edition is superior to the High-availability Edition of the same specifications.
+In this aspect, the Basic Edition is superior to the High-availability or Enterprise Edition of the same specifications.

 - Computing is separated from storage, so the failure of the compute node does not cause